 I will say this: both of those bids seem high to me for 38 windows and adding tempered glass to 12 windows, but that's just off the top of my head.

 I would suggest you get two more bids: one from an NT dealer on the Presidential or Energy Masters series, and one from a Sunrise dealer on their Standard window.
-Maybe even another from your local Zen dealer (who should sell Soft-Lite windows, although some sell Alside.
+Maybe even another from your local Zen dealer (who should sell Soft-Lite windows, although some sell Alside Windows.
 Soft-Lite's are good, Alside are really not.)

 I'd be interested to see how these bids compare.
 I think you can get a comparable window for less money than the Anlin bid.